chrislorando/notedpak-app/README.md

 - **NativePHP** – Enables cross-platform mobile app development from a web codebase
 - **Full-stack Architecture** – Seamless workflow from web to mobile, unified codebase
 - **SQLite** – Lightweight, file-based relational database for local development and mobile
-- **Supabase** – Open-source backend-as-a-service for authentication, real-time data, and cloud storage
+- **Supabase** – An open-source Backend as a Service (BaaS) platform built on PostgreSQL
+- **MinIO** - An open-source, high-performance object storage server that is S3-compatible

 ---